Sacred Heart Schools (Kingston, Massachusetts)

 Sacred Heart School is a private parochial school of Roman Catholic denomination in Kingston, Massachusetts.
 The school is located in the Roman Catholic Archdiocese of Boston.
-The school is operated by the Sisters of Divine Providence and educated students in grades 7-12 since its establishment in 1947.
-It more recently developed into grades PreK-12, and is now made up of three schools, an elementary school, a pre-primary (kindergarten) school, and an intermediate school.
+The school is operated by the Sisters of Divine Providence and educates students in grades kindergarten through eighth grade.
+It was establishment in 1947.
+It is made up of three schools, an elementary school, a pre-primary (kindergarten) school, and an intermediate school.
 Masses are held monthly and on special occasions in either the auditorium or in the chapel.

 The three schools, a summer camp, and the Provincial Residence are also located on the extensive campus.

-In the 2018-2019 school year the Catholic order spent $2.2 million to keep the high school open, but after that time no longer had the money to do so.
+In the 2018–2019 school year the Catholic order spent $2.2 million to keep the high school open, but after that time no longer had the money to do so.
 In 2020 the school system announced that its high school division would close.

+During the Blizzard of 2026, a large accumulation (~20 inches) of heavy, wet snow fell in the Kingston area.
+The roof of the adjacent Student Activities Center, or SAC, collapsed under the weight of this snow, destroying the gymnasium and heavily damaging much of the building.